 Headway Essex Stroke Support Services

-The Headway Essex Support Line on 01206 845945 is completely free and available for your relative or you to call from 8.30am to 4.30pm, Monday to Friday.
+The Headway Essex Support Line on 01206 845945 is completely free and available for your relative or you to call.
 Their community support team can offer practical and emotional support and advice to help you and your family adjust to life following the stroke.
-They also run carer support groups in Benfleet, Colchester and Epping.
+They also run carer support groups across Essex.

 Tendring Specialist Stroke Services

-Tendring run activities for people affected by stroke which help to learn new skills and work on communication.
-They also have a dedicated Carers and Family Support Service, understanding the impact that stroke can have on carers also.
+Tendring run activities for people affected by a stroke in order to help them learn new skills and work on communication.
+They also have a dedicated Carers and Family Support Service, understanding the impact that stroke can have on carers as well.

 Harlow Stroke Support and Rehab Services

 Harlow Stroke Support and Rehab Services (HSSRS) can help your relative with support, advice and information for Stroke Survivors and their carers.
-They run weekly social groups, which can be found further down on the page.
-HSSRS can also provide assistance with paperwork and acquiring funding and key support for carers of people affected by stroke.
+They run weekly social groups, as well as providing assistance with paperwork, acquiring funding and key support for carers of people affected by a stroke.

 Stroke Support Groups in Essex

-Support groups can be a great resource for people affected by stroke, getting the chance to speak to and enjoy the company of people in a similar situation.
-Often there are experts on hand who can provide information and answers to any questions.
-Some support groups centre around on specific rehabilitation exercises, such as developing communication or stroke-friendly exercise.
+Support groups can be a great resource for people affected by stroke, giving them the chance to speak to and enjoy the company of people in a similar situation.
+Often there are experts on hand who can provide information and answers to any questions they might have.
+Some support groups focus on specific rehabilitation exercises, such as developing communication or stroke-friendly exercise.

 There are also support groups for carers, who may find comfort in discussing their shared experiences and giving advice to one another.